fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Restoring Packages

-NuGet can fetch missing packages from feed automatically: this operation is called *restoring packages*.
-Visual Studio package management dialog doesn't support package restoring.
-By default, however, Visual Studio does a package restore on each build.
-You can enable or disable package restore by editing the *NuGet.config* file within your *%AppData%\NuGet\\* folder.
+NuGet can fetch missing packages from feed automatically---a feature called *restoring packages*.
+Package Manager Dialog doesn't support package restoring; however, by default Visual Studio restores packages on each build.
+Do the following to test the package restore feature: have the package Miscellaneous installed in some project, delete or rename the packages folder under your solution directory, build your solution from Visual Studio.
+If build is successful the packages folder under solution directory must be available again with its contents.

-You can also restore packages of a solution manually with the NuGet command utility: open Command Prompt or PowerShell, switch to your solution directory, run `nuget restore`, all missing packages should be restored.
+You can enable or disable package restore feature by editing the *NuGet.config* file within your *%AppData%\NuGet\\* folder.

 # External Links